Authors: Marina Fletcher, Noelle Monek, Jennifer Ferrara and Agnieszka Wangert

 Facilities managers are also looking for insight about where to place sanitation stations that hold cleaning supplies for employee use and central spots to collect garbage instead of individual trash cans at each workstation.
 They also want information about panels, screens and furniture covered in materials that can be cleaned with bleach solutions.

-Input is shared with office planning committees to incorporate the ideas into their reopening plans.
+Input is shared with office planning committees to incorporate the ideas into their plans for reopening office spaces.

 Clients with open floor plans may have less flexibility to keep workspaces physically separated.
 Instead, they are exploring ways to retrofit their existing furniture solutions by adding physical barriers such as desk shields, mobile panels and gallery panels.